-Articles in the Missouri Historical Review
+Articles from Missouri Historical Review and Missouri Times

-- Lukomski, Jennifer.
+Missouri Historical Review 93 (July 1999): 386-396. - Lukomski, Jennifer.
 "From the Stacks: Western Historical Manuscript Collection-Columbia: The National Women and Media Collection."

 Missouri Historical Review 101 (April 2007): 183-186. - "National Women and Media Collection Continues to Grow."